 If a veteran suffers from PTSD, Traumatic Brain Injury (TBI) or chronic pain, that number increases even more, to 93%, 78%, and 70% respectively.

 Good sleep is crucial for overall health.
-Mayo Clinic reports some of the possible medical complications from insomnia as:
+Mayo Clinic reports some of the possible medical complications from a lack of sleep as: